 The key entry point to the program is the sign-up and membership section on the B2B CRM website.
 The entry point is important.
 It sets the expectation for everything which follows. (see our design psychology article for more on entry points).

-Signing up gives the HCPs access to more valuable content, especially the popular downloadable resources.
+Signing up gives the HCPs access to more valuable content, especially downloadable resources.
 The brand team work hard to make sure content and resources are genuinely valuable to the HCP.
-They’re developed by experts and designed to be educational and practical.
+They’re written by experts, and are always educational and practical.

 There’s much evidence the “promise” of the B2B CRM program works.
-Membership growth is consistently strong and unsubscribe rates are less than 10% per year.
+Membership growth is consistently strong.
+Unsubscribe rates are less than 10% per year.

 B2B CRM - Regular contact